att/rcloud-gist-services/README.md

 1. Ensure that Java is installed, the minimum version is Java 7.
 1. Download the rcloud-gist-service from the [GitHub repository](https://github.com/MangoTheCat/rcloud-gist-services/releases) for your platform.
 1. Install the archive using the appropriate tool e.g. for debian `sudo dpkg -i rcloud-gist-service_0.2.0-20170126172521_all.deb`
-1. Download the rcloud-gistproxy-service from the [GitHub repository](https://github.com/MangoTheCat/rcloud-gist-services/releases) for your platform.
-1. Install the archive using the appropriate tool e.g. for debian `sudo dpkg -i rcloud-gistproxy-service_0.2.0-20170126172521_all.deb`
 1. Start the rcloud-gist-service `sudo service rcloud-gist-service start`
-1. Start the rcloud-gistprox-service `sudo service rcloud-gistproxy-service start`
-1. Update the rcloud.conf to point to the proxy service, set the `github.api.url` value to `http://localhost:13010/` e.g. `github.api.url: http://localhost:13010/`
+1. Update the rcloud.conf to point to the proxy service, set the `github.api.url` value to `http://localhost:13020/` e.g. `github.api.url: http://localhost:13020/`
 1. Start RCloud

+The above instructions are almost identical for the proxy service just using `gistproxy` instead of `gist`.

 The services will have started up with their default configuration.
 If a different configuration is required, the configuration files can be found in `/opt/rcloud-gist-service/` and `/opt/rcloud-gistproxy-service/`

 ## LICENSE & Copyright

-Copyright (c) 2017 AT&T Intellectual Property, [http://www.att.com]
+Copyright (c) 2017-2018 AT&T Intellectual Property, [http://www.att.com]
 SPDX-License-Identifier:   MIT

 MIT License